-The aim of CBT is to challenge patterns of behaviour and thought processes that are negative, destructive or distressing and replace them with more positive thought patterns.
+The aim of CBT is to challenge unhelpful patterns in thought processes and behaviour and to replace them with more positive patterns and responses.

-CBT for children has grown in popularity in the last few years and has been supported by numerous studies showing it to be highly effective and more effective than many medications alone.
-CBT teaches lifelong skills and coping strategies so can have longer term benefits for the child or teenager.
+CBT for children has grown in popularity in the last few years.
+There is a large evidence base showing it to be highly effective, and more effective than many medications alone.
+Given that CBT teaches lifelong skills and coping strategies that can be applied across a situation, it can have different long-term benefits for the child or teenager.

 CBT can be useful for many different conditions as it helps form healthy responses to challenging situations and research has shown particular benefits for the following conditions: